On this page

 | Technical foundation | Meta tags, sitemap, robots.txt, page speed | Schema markup, SSR, llms.txt, structured data |

-| Competition visibility | You can see your ranking vs. competitors | You can't see where you stand unless you test manually |
+| Competition visibility | You can see your ranking vs. competitors | You cannot see where you stand unless you test manually |

 SEO still drives the majority of ecommerce traffic.
 Google processes billions of searches daily, and organic results still generate clicks.
 Anyone telling you to abandon SEO for GEO is wrong.